RyanButler53/PathOfLegends/writeup.md

 ## Abstract:

 In this investigation, I model the Path of Legends (PoL).
-Using this model, I can gain insights about the PoL and determine the effects of moving/removing golden steps on th percntage of players who reach Ultimate champion.
+Using this model, I can gain insights about the PoL and determine the effects of moving/removing golden steps on the percentage of players who reach Ultimate champion.
 After investigating the behavior of 10 different path frameworks, I found two frameworks (one with 55 steps and one with 66 steps) that have a UC attainment rate under 1%, maximize the winrate of players reaching UC and may decrease the number of games to reach UC.
 These paths can also be climbed almost as fast or faster than the current path in the best case.
 The two path frameworks are wildly different and the choice of which is "better" depends on the ideological goal for the Path of Legends.

 <img src="./graphs/shortpaths.png" alt="Best path framework", style="height:200px; width:400px;"/>